culturecode/stagehand/Readme.md

 Stagehand::Staging::Checklist.new(subject_record, :relation_filter => lambda {|entry| entry.table_name != 'news_assignments' })
 ```

+All three of these filters can be set globally in `Stagehand.configuration` as `checklist_confirmation_filter`,
+`checklist_association_filter`, and `checklist_relation_filter`.
+Setting these filters globally instead of passing them
+to each Checklist can prevent unintended sync consistency effects stemming from inconsistently applying filters
+throughout your code.

 ### Syncing Changes Manually

 Manual syncing typically takes place in a controller action where a user confirms the changes to records about to be